Skip to content

 Select Next to continue.

-Screenshot of Probing Block page 1
+Screenshot of Probing Block select axes

 4. Position Tool Over Probe Block